kasparsd/photos-sync/README.md

 ![Screenshot of a synchronized Photos folder](https://raw.githubusercontent.com/kasparsd/photos-sync/master/screenshot.png)

-The PHP script creates symlinks to all of the OS X Photos originals which can be _rsynced_ to any location.
+A script that creates a folder with symbolic links (symlinks) to all of the OS X Photos originals which can be _rsynced_ to any location.
 I use it to share all my photos with the rest of the family using a shared WD EX2 drive.
 This allows me to avoid adding everything to the Family shared album on iCloud Photos.

 	$ git clone https://github.com/kasparsd/photos-sync.git
 	$ php photos-sync/symlink-photos.php

-or add it to cron (`crontab -e`):

-	30 * * * * php /home/USERNAME/photos-sync/symlink-photos.php

 It reads the OS X Photos database (SQLite) at `~/Pictures/Photos Library.photoslibrary/database/Library.apdb` (a copy of it) and creates symlinks to all original photos and videos in the `photos-sync/links` folder organized by month and filenames prepended with an `md5` hash of the file path to avoid collisions.